 An interrupt flag is set if the device experiences an excursion past the trip point in the direction of change.
 If the interrupt is enabled, the program execution will branch to the interrupt vector address and the software can then respond to the interrupt.

-The HLVD Control register (see Register 29-1) completely controls the operation of the HLVD module.
-This allows the circuitry to be "turned off" by the user under software control, which minimizes the current consumption for the device.
+The HLVD Control register (see Register 28-1) completely controls the operation of the HLVD module.
+This allows the circuitry to be "turned off" by the user

-FIGURE 29-1: HIGH/LOW-VOLTAGE DETECT (HLVD) MODULE BLOCK DIAGRAM
+FIGURE 28-1: HIGH/LOW-VOLTAGE DETECT (HLVD) MODULE BLOCK DIAGRAM